hartgit/Svelte/README.md

 I would also like to turn the card component into a slider that allows the user to scroll through cities.

+Currently all the images displayed on the cards are daytime ones, if I had more time I would adjust this to query a night image when the night weather icon is displayed.

 ## Run

 Code is located on the `master` branch.